SOCIAL MEDIA AND THE DIGITAL ECONOMY - 2024/5

 Module Overview

-You are familiar with popular social media platforms like Facebook, Instagram, and Snapchat.
-But have you ever considered that social media is more than social networking?
-Or that it exists in some form across a wide range of digital platforms in almost all industries?
-In this module we will explore social media platforms as a distinct organizational form that plays an increasingly prominent role in the digital economy because of its orchestration of user participation to produce valuable big data.
+People are familiar with popular social media platforms like Facebook, Instagram, and Snapchat but they rarely consider that social media are more than social networking; they exist in some form across a wide range of digital platforms in almost all industries.
+In this module we will explore social media platforms as a distinct organisational form, that plays an increasingly prominent role in the digital economy because of its orchestration of user participation to produce valuable big data.
 We will examine how social media platforms have emerged, how they are architected, how they operate to produce and capture value, and their ethical, privacy, and risk implications.
-The module draws on current research by combining theory with case examples from a variety of contexts (i.e. retailing, music, movies, travel).
-You will also collaborate with peers on a practical exercise on social media platform design.
+The module draws on current research by combining theory with case examples from a variety of contexts (e.g. retailing, music, movies, travel).
+Students will also collaborate with peers on a practical exercise on social media platform design.

 Module provider